zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/Building The Environment.md

 Click on the white sphere that appears.
 In the menu that appears, expand `Albedo`.

-> ‼️ Albedo is the default type for textures.
+> [!info] Albedo is the default type for textures.
 There are many more as you can see in the list.
-{style="info"}

 ![Albedo](FPS-Environment-MaterialAlbedo.png)